 In 2020, SGVWC began construction of the first phase of the project to replace its existing advanced oxidation process ("AOP") treatment equipment with new more efficient 3rd generation UV Flex treatment technology.
 The first phase included the construction of a single UV Flex reactor unit and the required testing to demonstrate its efficacy to DDW as a form of BATT.
 The first phase was completed in 2022.
-In 2023, SGVWC will commence with Phase II of the project to construct a second UV Flex reactor unit required to maintain treatment capacity.
-It is anticipated that the additional UV Flex reactor will come online in 2023.
+In 2024, SGVWC finished with Phase II of the project to construct a second UV Flex reactor unit required to maintain treatment capacity.